Farida-EL-Shenawy/AI-Virtual-Interviewer/README.md

 ## 📣 Team & Acknowledgments

-This project was developed as part of the graduation requirement at \[Your University Name].
+This project was developed as part of the graduation requirement at Helwan University.
 Special thanks to our supervisor, reviewers, and open-source contributors who made this possible.

-Team: \[Add Your Names Here]
+Team: Farida Khaled
+      Esraa Mohammed
+      Madiha Saied
+      Hania Ruby
+      Mohammed Tarek
+      Muhammed Yasser
 ---

 ## 📌 License